serverless-operations/serverless-step-functions/README.md

 #### Single StateMachine remove

 ```
-$ sls remove stepf --state <stepfunctionname>
+$ sls remove stepf --name <stepfunctionname>
 ```

 #### options

-- --state or -t The name of the step function in your service that you want to remove.
+- --name or -n The name of the step function in your service that you want to remove.
 Required.
 - --stage or -s The stage in your service you want to invoke your step remove.
 - --region or -r The region in your stage that you want to invoke your step remove.